-In response to the devastating bushfire season of 2019/20 the Academy has developed several outputs addressing the health issues associated with the impacts of bushfires and smoke exposure.
-Our work aims to outline what is known and unknown around the short-, medium- and long-term impacts on physical and mental health.
+In response to the devastating bushfire season over the summer of 2019-2020, the Academy investigated health issues associated with bushfires and smoke exposure.
+Our work aimed to define what is known and what is unknown about the short, medium and long-term impacts of on physical and mental health.

 - Bushfire smoke and respiratory issues